Dementia Exercise, Mobility & Falls Prevention

 Does dementia increase falls risk?

-Are balance and falls prevention exercise classes suitable for dementia?
+Are balance and falls prevention classes suitable for dementia?

-They may be suitable for some people after assessment.
-A clinician can decide whether a person is better suited to individual treatment, exercise physiology, or a supervised balance and falls prevention class.
+They may suit some people after assessment.
+A clinician can decide whether a person is better suited to individual treatment, exercise physiology or a supervised balance and falls prevention class.

 When should someone with dementia see a physiotherapist or exercise physiologist?